March 3, 1917

 Grand Duke Michael Alexandrovich assumed he would act as regent if Nicholas II’s son ascended to the Russian throne before reaching legal age.
 That’s why Michael was shocked to learn Nicholas II overlooked his sickly 14-year-old son to abdicate in his favor on March 2, 1917.
 The next day Michael responded with his manifesto displayed above.

-Michael was determined to keep the Romanov monarchy solvent until a free election could be arranged within a six-month period and to provide legitimacy to the Provisional Government in order to ensure restoring order at home while continuing to participate in World War I.
+Michael was determined to keep the Romanov monarchy solvent until a free election could be arranged within a six-month period and to provide legitimacy to the Provisional Government in order to ensure restoring order at home while continuing to participate in World War I. His preference of governing for his beloved Russia was a constitutional monarchy.